1sukey/home_automation/LongWatchdog/readme.md

 a relative reading always between 0 and 1023.
 Its just a matter of sensitivity and wether its a linear or taper pot.
 Likewise the resistor value isnt really critical either, see what makes your LED have a comfortable glow.

+Note2: there are two techniques available for patting the dog.
+The first one is using a digital write.
+The second one is used with the 555 watchdog circuits.
+These ones set the watchdog pin to a high impedence state when not in use (or to pat the dog) to drain the capicator and reset the timeout.
+Current code using digitalRead appears to be compatiable with this technique as well.
+(Even if I have to switch to analogRead our existing AtTiny circuit is still ok just a a change to analogRead and pin swap in the code)

 </pre>

 ![screenshot](https://raw.githubusercontent.com/dzzie/home_automation/master/LongWatchdog/final_board.jpg)